 Waffles are enjoyed around the world in many different ways, and the toppings can be quite different depending on where you look.
-While people in the United States often enjoy their waffles with toppings like chocolate chips, whipped cream, fruit, and/or maple syrup, you’ll find some waffles in Scandinavia covered in salmon, cheese, and sour cream.
+While people in the United States often enjoy their waffle recipe with toppings like chocolate chips, whipped cream, fruit, and/or maple syrup, you’ll find some waffles in Scandinavia covered in salmon, cheese, and sour cream.

 Here’s a visual look at 28 different, unique, and very tasty types of waffles from around the world from Kulick’s French Toast Recipes.

 No country is more known for their waffles and their waffle varieties than Belgium, which has more than a dozen different varieties of waffles.
 Here are some of the many popular types of waffles that come from Belgium.

 - Belgian Waffles: Belgian waffles present a tasty combination of light batter and large squares and are typically topped with confectioners’ sugar, chocolate spread, and whipped cream.

 - Brussels Waffles: Common at carnivals, they’re rectangular, light, and airy and are best enjoyed when covered with chocolate or powdered sugar.

 - Galettes: Buttery and crunchy waffles paired with a savory filling

 - Kempen Waffles: Yet another style of Belgian waffle that has many small pockets and is very crunchy, crumbly, and buttery.
 These make for the perfect snack.

 - Liege Waffles: Rich, dense, sweet, and chewy waffles that contain chunks of pearl sugar, which caramelize on the outside of the waffle when it’s cooked.